GCAH Distributes $17,000 in Grants, Awards, and Scholarships

 Featured GCAH Distributes $17,000 in Grants, Awards, and Scholarships

-The General Commission on Archive and History (GCAH) of The United Methodist Church (UMC) today announced the 2017 recipients of five awards, grants, and scholarships: The John Harrison Ness Memorial award, the Josephine Forman scholarship, the Women in United Methodist History Writing award, the Women in United Methodist History Research grant, the World is My Parish Research grant, and the United Methodist Racial/Ethnic History Research grant.
+The General Commission on Archive and History (GCAH) of The United Methodist Church (UMC) has announced the 2017 recipients of five awards, grants, and scholarships: The John Harrison Ness Memorial award, the Josephine Forman scholarship, the Women in United Methodist History Writing award, the Women in United Methodist History Research grant, the World is My Parish Research grant, and the United Methodist Racial/Ethnic History Research grant.

 “At GCAH, we believe and experience every day the power of history not merely as remembrance but as an active engagement, the past pointing to purpose, the DNA that makes us who we are, forming how we live-into the future,” said Rev. Fred Day, general secretary.
 “By pulling the stories of difference-makers in our tradition off the shelves and presenting them to the church, we inspire the church to challenge and pioneer new mission opportunities.
 These awards help ensure that this vital ministry of the church is continued by the next generation.”

 The John Harrison Ness Memorial Award was presented to Deborah Creagh, for her entry “Dr. Clara Swain: First Medical Missionary of the Woman’s Foreign Missionary Society."
 The award, given annually in memory of John Harrison Ness (1891-1980), pastor, conference superintendent, and denominational executive in the Evangelical United Brethren Church, honors students enrolled in M. Div. programs in United Methodist or other seminaries accredited by the Association of Theological Schools who submit the best papers on one aspect of United Methodist History.